 The joint venture to open Antwerp’s branch, serving the diamond business, marks the first step towards creating an ever-growing network of correspondents and affiliated companies in Europe and, later, around the world.

-Ferrari becomes a limited stock company (italian S.p.A.) and expands in Europe: spurred by the jewelry industry’s growth and by specific demands from major clients, the company consolidates itself as a prominent international freight forwarder specializing in jewelry, diamonds, precious stones and valuable goods.
+Ferrari becomes a limited stock company (italian S.p.A.) and expands in Europe and the USA: spurred by the jewelry industry’s growth and by specific demands from major clients, the company consolidates itself as a prominent international freight forwarder specializing in jewelry, diamonds, precious stones and valuable goods.

 Anticipating the possibility of the collapse of the European borders, Ferrari has already created a transport network with branches and correspondents in Antwerp, Geneva, Paris and New York